Sorted the paperwork? Practise the interview at Opaige

 Do I need to be certified or licensed?

 As a SwiftPass channel partner, your role is client acquisition and relationship management.
 The licensed immigration work is performed by SwiftPass.
 In most jurisdictions this does not require your personal accreditation.
-However, always verify your local regulations — particularly if you're in the UK (OISC), Canada (ICCRC), or Australia (OMARA).
+Always verify local regulations — particularly in the UK (OISC), Canada (ICCRC), or Australia (OMARA).

 Can I do this part-time?

 Yes.
 Most SwiftPass agents start part-time.
-The workload scales with your client volume.
 Handling 5–10 clients per month takes roughly 10–15 hours of active work.
 The platform handles the processing workflow; you handle acquisition and client communication.

 What happens if a visa is rejected?

 SwiftPass handles the case from intake to outcome.
-If a visa is rejected due to SwiftPass's error, the service fee is refunded under the money-back guarantee.
-If the rejection is due to the client's circumstances (not meeting eligibility), that is disclosed upfront during case assessment.
+If a visa is rejected due to SwiftPass's error, the service fee is refunded under the service guarantee.
+If rejection is due to the client's circumstances (not meeting eligibility), that is disclosed upfront.
 Your wholesale cost is only clawed back if the client successfully claims a refund within the 90-day window.

 What markets work best for new agents?

-The highest-volume opportunities currently are: Nigerian and Kenyan applicants pursuing Schengen, UK, Canada, and US visas; South Asian (Bangladesh, Pakistan, Nepal) student visa markets; and travel agents in Africa who want to offer visa services as an add-on to their existing packages.
+Highest-volume opportunities currently: Nigerian and Kenyan applicants pursuing Schengen, UK, Canada, and US visas; South Asian (Bangladesh, Pakistan, Nepal) student visa markets; and travel agents in Africa adding visa services as an add-on to existing packages.

 SwiftPass Immigration